Videodr0me/leela-chess-experimental/README.md

 # leela-chess-experimental
 based on Leela Chess Zero https://github.com/LeelaChessZero

 In order to familiarize myself with the code and get a feel for MCTS, i tried a number of search ideas in lc0.
 If you find something interesting here feel free to open an issue and discuss.
 This is a work in progress and purely experimental - new ideas will be added from time to time.
-This servers more as documentation of the good as well as the bad tries - so do not expect huge gains but some ideas yield an measurable elo gain.
+This serves as documentation of both the good as well as the bad tries - so do not expect huge gains - but some ideas yield a measurable elo gain.

 Disclaimer: All changes are completely zero, completely game agnostic and need no parameters (except one).